 Open the detailed description >>Optimizing resources

 Quality assessment helps determine which treatment methods are more resource-efficient.
 This enables organizing expenditures in a way that maximizes value for patients with minimal costs.
+In the era of value-based care, this efficiency is directly tied to financial sustainability.

 Enhancing patient safety